emmz3230/Routing-Controller-Doc/docs/Example-usage.md

 :::note

-if you are koa user you just need to use createKoaServer instead of createExpressServer
+If you use Koa you just need to use createKoaServer instead of createExpressServer

 :::